Arnold Schwarzenegger: Presidential ambitions

-Presidential aspirations by the Austrian-born Schwarzenegger would be blocked by a constitutional hurdle; Article II, Section I, Clause V prevents individuals who are not natural-born citizens of the United States from assuming the office.
+Presidential aspirations by the Austrian-born Schwarzenegger would be blocked by a constitutional hurdle; Article II, Section I, Clause V, prevents individuals who are not natural-born citizens of the United States from assuming the office.
 The Equal Opportunity to Govern Amendment in 2003 was widely accredited as the "Amend for Arnold" bill, which would have added an amendment to the U.S. Constitution allowing his run.
 In 2004, the "Amend for Arnold" campaign was launched, featuring a website and TV advertising promotion.

 In June 2007, Schwarzenegger was featured on the cover of Time magazine with Michael Bloomberg, and subsequently, the two joked about a presidential ticket together.

-In October 2013, the New York Post reported that Schwarzenegger was exploring a future run for president.
-At the time he had reportedly been lobbying legislators about a possible constitutional change, or filing a legal challenge to the requirement that presidents be native-born.
-Columbia University law professor Michael Dorf observed that Schwarzenegger's possible lawsuit could ultimately win him the right to run for the office, noting, "The law is very clear, but it's not 100 percent clear that the courts would enforce that law rather than leave it to the political process."

 Business career

-Schwarzenegger has had enjoyed a highly successful business career.
+Schwarzenegger has also enjoyed a highly successful business career.
 Following his move to the United States, Schwarzenegger became a "prolific goal setter" and would write his objectives at the start of the year on index cards, like starting a mail order business or buying a new car – and succeed in doing so.
 As a result of his early business and investment success, Schwarzenegger became a millionaire by the age of 25, well before making a name for himself in Hollywood.
-His financial independence came from his success as a entrepreneur and investor with a series of lucrative business ventures and real estate investments.
+His path to financial independence came as a result of his success as a proactive businessman and investor involved with a series of lucrative business ventures and real estate investments.

 Early ventures

 In 1968, Schwarzenegger and fellow bodybuilder Franco Columbu started a bricklaying business.
 The business flourished thanks to the pair's marketing savvy and an increased demand following the 1971 San Fernando earthquake.
-As a result of the businesses profitability, Schwarzenegger and Columbu rolled over the profits from their bricklaying venture to start a mail-order business that sold bodybuilding and fitness-related equipment and instructional tapes.
+When signs of profitability emerged as business began to pick up, Schwarzenegger and Columbu rolled over the profits from their bricklaying venture to go on and start their own mail-order business that sold bodybuilding and fitness-related equipment and instructional tapes.